Japanese occupation of Gyeongbokgung: Aftermath

+Munitions

-The Japanese captured the armory storing 3,000 rifles, including Mausers, Remingtons, and Martinis.
-8 Gatling guns, 20 artillery pieces, and horses.
-The Japanese kept the weapons to fight the Donghak and the Qing, while some transported the weapons to Japan over 2 days, and some were dumped into the pond at Hyangwonjeong to be destroyed.
+The Japanese captured the armory storing 3,000 rifles, including Mausers, Remingtons, and Martinis, 8 Gatling guns, 20 artillery pieces, and horses.
+The Japanese kept the weapons to fight the Donghak and the Qing, while some transported the weapons to Japan over 2 days.
+Some were dumped into the pond at Hyangwonjeong by way of destroying them.
 The guards wept at the surrender while the Japanese disarmed them.
-Some of the guards tore up their uniforms and dismantled their weapons on their own, and the Mounted Guard Infantry dispersed and returned to Pyongyang.
+Some of the guards tore up their uniforms and dismantled their weapons on their own.
+The Mounted Guard Infantry dispersed and returned to Pyongyang.

+Enlightenment Party government

-Daewongun enters the palace under guard.
-On July 25, King Gojong summoned Minister Ōtori to the court to announce his surrender of political control to his father while acting in consultation with him.
-Daewongun and the Japanese replaced the existing Korean government with a pro-Japanese government administered by the Enlightenment Party with Kim Hong-jip as prime minister to begin the Gabo Reform.
+Daewongun entered the palace under guard.
+On 25 July, King Gojong summoned Minister Ōtori to the court to announce his surrender of political control to his father, while acting in consultation with him.
+Daewongun and the Japanese replaced the existing Korean government with a pro-Japanese government administered by the Enlightenment Party with Kim Hong-jip as prime minister in order to begin the Gabo Reform.
 Their first acts were to disband the Capital Guards Garrison, expel Qing forces, and request Japan to dispatch more troops to Korea.

+First Sino-Japanese War and Korean independence from China

-Even though Qing forces were leaving Korea after they found themselves unneeded there, the Qing Government rejected the new Korean government.
+Even though Qing forces were in the process of leaving Korea because they had not been needed there, the Qing Government rejected the new Korean government.
 Because the Qing Government did not inform the Japanese government of the King's request for aid, the Japanese started preparations to expel the Qing forces at Asan, leading to the Battle of Seonghwan of the First Sino-Japanese War which they won.
 Japan won the war, and China signed the Treaty of Shimonoseki in 1895.
 The treaty forced the Qing to recognize "the complete independence and autonomy of Korea," thus ending Korea's tributary relationship with the Chinese Qing Dynasty and achieving its independence in 1895.